Access our most recent webinar: 'Inheritance Tax & Estate Planning for Portfolio Landlords'. Watch on demand here!

 Looking to purchase your dream home, but worried that being self-employed will restrict your mortgage options?
 Here, we answer the common questions we hear from clients to help you get started with your application.

-There’s a common misconception that getting a mortgage is much harder if you're self-employed, but that’s not necessarily true.
+There’s a common misconception that getting a mortgage is harder if you're self-employed, but that’s not necessarily true.
 While the process can involve a few extra steps, being self-employed doesn’t mean you're at a disadvantage.

 The key difference is how lenders assess your income, which means having the right documentation and a clear understanding of your financial history is essential.
-In this blog, we’ll walk through what lenders look for, what you’ll need to prepare, and how working with a broker can make the journey much smoother.

 Is It Harder to Get a Mortgage When You're Self-Employed?